dockstore/dockstore-documentation/docs/dictionary.rst

 Dockstore GitHub App
 --------------------
-    The GitHub App that allows for Dockstore to communicate with GitHub repositories.
+    The GitHub App that allows for Dockstore to automatically sync changes made in a GitHub repository with an :ref:`dict entry` in Dockstore.

 see also :ref:`dict GitHub App registration`

+Further reading: :doc:`/getting-started/github-apps/github-apps-landing-page </getting-started/github-apps/github-apps-landing-page>`